Starting Fresh After Unforeseen Challenges

 With that, Shanita began running, completing her first half marathon in January 2015 and then her full marathon in January of 2016, to make a 180° pivot in her life.
 She changed her lifestyle--diet and exercise--and she upgraded her outlook on life.

 As she often stresses throughout our conversation, "I can't control a whole bunch of things, but I can control what I do."

 The person she is today is not the same person who got the diagnosis in 2013 and despite how difficult it was, she's grateful.

 Look at every situation as a learning moment.
 You can't change things, but you can change your perspective.
 Even when it comes to singleness, some people are upset about it, but is that going to change anything?
 Just learn from it.

 2) Focus on HOW to use a situation to live your best life

 Use your struggles and stories to help others.
 If you go through a bankruptcy, figure out how your situation can make you better.
 Ask yourself what better decisions can you make.
 Got into a car accident?
 Laid up in hospital?
-How can you make this a good day?
+Challenge yourself to make it a good day anyway.

 3) Don’t take seemingly small things for granted

 You woke up.
 It sounds trivial, but many people didn’t.
 Look at tragedies.
 You walked.
 How many people can't, but wish they could walk?
 If you have a brilliant mind and someone breaks both your legs, you still have your mind.

 4) Be thankful